bonfire-networks/bonfire-app/docs/HACKING.md

 > #### Info {: .info}
 >
 > These instructions are for hacking on Bonfire.
-If you wish to deploy in production, please refer to our deployment guide instead.
+If you wish to deploy in production, please refer to our [Hosting Guide](./deploy.html) instead.

 Hello, potential contributor! :-)